 - Taking care when lifting heavy objects

-Following these recommendations can help reduce the wear and tear placed on the spine, delaying or preventing the degenerative changes that may cause herniated discs, bulging discs, disc thinning and degenerative disc disease.
+Following these recommendations can help reduce the wear placed on the spine, delaying or preventing the degenerative changes that may cause herniated discs, bulging discs, disc thinning and degenerative disc disease.

 Treatment for a collapsed disc

-Prevention may not be possible for some patients, especially those who are already experiencing the effects of spine degeneration.
+Prevention may not be possible for some patients, especially those who are already experiencing the effects of spinal degeneration.
 The symptoms caused by disc collapse are present only if a spinal nerve becomes compressed.
-Symptoms include pain, muscle weakness, numbness, spasms and tingling.
-Many patients gain relief from these symptoms with conservative treatments like pain medications (over-the-counter or prescription), physical therapy and hot/cold therapy.
+Symptoms include pain, weakness, numbness, muscle spasms and tingling.
+Many patients gain relief from these symptoms with conservative treatments like pain medications (over-the-counter or prescription), anti-inflammatories, physical therapy, heat massage and chiropractic care.

-However, some patients require more advanced treatment for spinal pain.
+However, some patients require more advanced treatment for spine pain.
 For these patients, treatment options like minimally invasive surgery at Laser Spine Institute may be the best course of action to find pain relief.
 If this is the case for you, contact Laser Spine Institute to learn about the outpatient treatments we offer to relieve collapsed disc symptoms.
 Our minimally invasive surgeries offer safer and effective methods of treatment compared to traditional open back surgery.^